punchsppt/INT214/W04_63130500159/insight_data.md

 ---

-### 6. Books that have pages between 550 and 600 and price less than 70.
+### 6. Books that have pages between 550 and 600 pages and price less than 70 USD.
 **Code :**
 ```
 books %>% select(Book_title, Number_Of_Pages, Price) %>%